Layout United States

 Prior to joining the Love Mercy team, Caitlin (or “Jnr” as she’s known in the office) studied a Bachelor of Communications and Media at Wollongong University.
 She came to learn about Love Mercy through volunteering for another organisation, and ended up Interning with us for over a year.
 Now, she’s officially joined the team part time.
 With her work at Love Mercy, she is channelling her passion for empowering communities and thrives on hearing the testimonies we receive

-Before joining us at Love Mercy Foundation, Bec studied her undergraduate in Bachelor of Medical Science (MedSci) at UTS.
-She worked as a Sales Executive with our good friends, and long-time supporters at Thomson Environmental Systems for two years - which is how she came to learn about Love Mercy’s projects in Uganda.
-In 2017 Bec signed up for the annual Uganda trip as a volunteer fundraiser and felt at home the minute she arrived.
+Prior to joining the Love Mercy team, Bec worked as a Sales Executive with our good friends, and long-time supporters at Thomson Environmental Systems for four years.
+In 2017 Bec signed up for the annual Uganda November trip as a volunteer fundraiser and felt at home the minute she arrived.
 Once she saw the impact of Cents for Seeds and the Kristina Health Centre first-hand Bec was hooked, and when the role of Fundraising Manager came up in 2018 she was the natural choice.
+She holds a Bachelor of Medical Science (BMedSci) from UTS and is currently undertaking a Masters of Business Administration (MBA).
+Bec is passionate about empowerment and sustainable business.
 Her relentless energy, humour and passion for all thing travel, sport and coffee related, keeps everyone their toes.
 Bec is an integral member of the team here in Sydney, we’d be lost without her.

 Katie was inspired by a family history of providing education and support to orphans in Tanzania where she spent time working at a school an orphanage.
 When Katie returned to Sydney she decided to study a degree in Psychology of which she is now undertaking a thesis to continue on a trajectory of helping others.
 Katie is an invaluable resource in the Love Mercy Office and loves to get her hands (and feet) dirty in Africa!